kgates-github/code_snippets/README.md

 }
 ```

 The second version is much simpler.
 It starts with a seed set (see var tiers below), then builds each tier of the triangle using the previous tier.
-Boring, but human-readable and efficient.
+Boring, but human-readable.

 ```javascript
 function pascalSimple(numTiers) {